learn-co-students/ruby-project-alt-guidelines-nyc01-seng-ft-062220/README.md

 Now that we have the reviews, let's tackle the second step of printing out the content and usernames for the reviews.
 Before diving right into the code, let's think ahead a bit and put into practice those OOP principles and recall _Single Responsibility Principle_.

 We can avoid our refactor step by realizing that we can create a reusable method that prints out reviews.
-This method will iterate over a given array of reviews and outputs the content and username to the console.
+This method will iterate over a given array of reviews and output the content and username to the console.
 OOP!

 ```ruby
 def show_reviews(reviews)